Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Connect-AzureAD.md

 ```

 ### -AccountId
-You must specify UPN of the user when authenticate with user access token.
+Specifies the ID of an account.
+You must specify the UPN of the user when authenticating with a user access token.

 ```yaml
 Type: String